Top 15 Things to Do in Shreveport

 3. The Shreveport Aquarium

-More than 3,000 animals call the Shreveport Aquarium home, many of which are just getting their proverbial feet wet.
-The state-of-the-art facility opened at the end of 2017 to great fanfare, marking a new era in Shreveport’s ongoing revitalization.
+More than 3,000 animals call the Shreveport Aquarium home.
 Located on the city’s beautiful downtown riverfront, the aquarium focuses on immersive experiences, inviting families to walk through a specialized dome gallery where you can see some of the facility’s hundreds of species swim above your head.
 And that’s just one of many memorable features of the Shreveport Aquarium.
 Replica shipwrecks, dark ocean caves and numerous touch tanks await visitors.

 4. Asian Gardens of Shreveport